Review team delivery plans in Azure Boards

 Open a plan

-To open a plan, open Boards > Delivery Plans and choose the plan name.
+To open a plan, open Boards > Delivery Plans and then choose the plan name.
 You can sort by any of the columns: Name, Created By, Description, Last configured, or Favorites.

 Interact with a plan